Best wineries for families in the Great Southern region of WA

-Now this one can actually be a trap for parents, it is jam packed full of not just wine but overly expensive chocolates, fudges and ice creams all in temptingly close reach of little hands.
+Now this one can actually be a trap for parents, it is jam-packed full of not just wine but overly expensive chocolates, fudges and ice creams all in temptingly close reach of little hands.
 They did have some lovely platters but also an abundance of signage “no outside food”, “no touching” – not so easy to sit back and relax; a little play equipment would really help them keep kids off things they don’t want them on and give it a warmer friendlier feel.

 At the time we visited in August they had no dedicated children’s facilities as such but have recently advised they now have a picnic area open ideal for a family afternoon outing.
 Located on the Albany Highway in central Mt Barker it is an easy stop (and with some decent drops too) to get you in the mood of things.

 Willougby Park, Denmark

-The undoubted winner for all round family entertainment has to be Willoughby Park Wines which doubles with Boston Beer Co providing microbrewery beers for those who prefer their hops to their grapes.
+The undoubted winner for all-round family entertainment has to be Willoughby Park Wines which doubles with Boston Brewing Co providing microbrewery beers for those who prefer their hops to their grapes.

 Other activities for kids in Great Southern

 Despite the cool days, one of our favourite activities is visiting the stunning southern coast beaches.
-Too cold for swimming but perfect for splashing and sand castle making.
+Too cold for swimming but perfect for splashing and sandcastle making.
 Some of our favourites are Madfish Bay, Little Beach (Pictured), Goode Beach and Emu Point.

 It is run by volunteers and entry is free of charge but they are always willing to show you around, let you feed the kangaroos and answer all your questions.
-It might be slightly off the beaten track to get there near the tiny township of Perillup but even with a donation it’s still a sight cheaper and better value than the newly opened and quite sparse Discovery Bay in Albany.
+It might be slightly off the beaten track to get there near the tiny township of Perillup but even with a donation, it’s still a sight cheaper and better value than the newly opened and quite sparse Discovery Bay in Albany.

 A few tips for incorporating kiddies on a wine tasting tour

-* Don’t forget to include pit stops that are just for the them – the region is relatively well punctuated with play parks in all the larger towns – a nice one in central Denmark with a short walk to the waterfront, Eyre Park in Albany has an excellent range of play equipment and even Mount Barker has a great sized nature playground for letting off steam.
+Don’t forget to include pit stops that are just for them – the region is relatively well punctuated with play parks in all the larger towns – a nice one in central Denmark with a short walk to the waterfront, Eyre Park in Albany has an excellent range of play equipment and even Mount Barker has a great sized nature playground for letting off steam.

-* A big word of warning, most vineyards have dams or lakes for irrigation that are not fenced off; no matter how many vinos you’ve enjoyed, keep an eye on your kids at all times.
+A big word of warning, most vineyards have dams or lakes for irrigation that are not fenced off; no matter how many vinos you’ve enjoyed, keep an eye on your kids at all times.

-* And of course always heed the advice ‘whose the skipper?’
+And of course, always heed the advice ‘whose the skipper?’
 The various vineyards are well spread out across the district so you will need a designated driver.